 At the local level, the local Government of Yogyakarta is one of the city has provided accessible facilities, such as tactile paving/guiding blocks along the streets of Malioboro, Kota Baru, Mangkubumi, and the local government office complexes in Gunungkidul, Sleman and Yogyakarta.
 The government has also provided accessible public facilities, such as ramps and accessible toilets in government offices and puskesmas (government-mandated community health clinics).
 These facilities are available in several government offices in the City of Yogyakarta and Regency of Gunungkidul.
 The Government of Yogyakarta has also initiated the establishment of underground toilets for persons with disabilities; these toilets are located in Panembahan Senopati Park, across Bank Indonesia.
 The elevator is available to ease the mobility of wheelchair users.
 Accessible facilities on the aspect of information and communications, such as the running texts for information, are already available both on buses and bus stops of Transjogja (in Yogyakarta province).
 The Government of Yogyakarta has built inclined planes at several bus stops to ease the mobility of wheelchair users.
 In particular, on some buses, there is space that is explicitly designated for wheelchair users.

-However, the survey carried out by DPOs in Yogyakarta between 2018 and 2019 in three governmental institutions at the regency, and provincial levels show some problems around accessibility as explained below:
+However, the survey carried out by OPDs in Yogyakarta between 2018 and 2019 in three governmental institutions at the regency, and provincial levels show some problems around accessibility as explained below:

 Generally, government offices in Yogyakarta are not equipped with ramps, handrails, accessible toilets, lifts (meeting rooms are located on the second floor), and accessible parking lots (including signs to indicate parking space for persons with disabilities).
 Besides, the toilet sinks are too high for wheelchair users.